Master of Business Administration, Cybersecurity

 DATA 5400 Applied Business Statistics 3 Credits

 Using spreadsheet software, this hands-on course teaches a variety of quantitative methods for analyzing data to help make decisions.
 Topics include: data presentation and communication, probability distributions, sampling, hypothesis testing and regression, and time series analysis.
 This course uses numerous case studies and examples from finance, marketing, operations, accounting, and other areas of business to illustrate the realistic use of statistical methods.
-Previously QA 0400, BUAN 5400.
+Previously BUAN 5400.

-DATA 5405 Python Fundamentals 3 Credits
+DATA 5405 Programming Fundamentals for Business Analytics 3 Credits

 DATA 5410 Analytics Programming for Business 1.5 Credits

 This course focuses on quantitative modeling and analyzing business problems using spreadsheet software, such as Excel and its add-ins.
 Topics include descriptive analytics, visualizing and exploring data, predictive modeling, regression analysis, time series analysis, portfolio decisions, risk management, and simulation.
 Business models relevant to finance, accounting, marketing, and operations management are set up and solved, with managerial interpretations and "what if" analyses to provide further insight into real business problems and solutions.
 Open to MS Management students only.
-Previously BA 0410, BUAN 5410.
+Previously BUAN 5410.

 DATA 6100 Fundamentals of Analytics 3 Credits

 This is an introductory level graduate course focusing on spreadsheet modeling to analyze and solve business problems.
 Topics include descriptive analytics, data visualization, predictive modeling, time series analysis, and data mining.
 Contemporary analytical models utilized in finance, marketing, accounting, and management are set up and solved through case studies.
-Previously IS 0500, ISOM 6500.
+Previously ISOM 6500.

-DATA 6500 Leading with Analytics 3 Credits
+DATA 6500 Leading with Analytics and AI 3 Credits

 DATA 6520 Analytics Consulting and Strategy 3 Credits

-Prerequisite: DATA 6500.
+Prerequisite(s): DATA 6500.

 With the rise of analytics for cutting-edge business innovation, the industry needs business leaders who can solve an organization’s most important problems by asking and answering questions using data.
 These business consultants need to bridge both the data analytics and business fields.
 This class tries to provide a “real world” consulting experience through a project-centric experiential approach, in addition to case studies of analytics consulting and business problem solving using descriptive, predictive and prescriptive analytics.
 When possible, class projects will be client-driven using community partners.
 Students work in teams using analytics to answer the client’s current and important business questions using data.
 The students will approach these as business analytics consultants by using effective project management to gathering requirements, using continuous client engagement to deepen understanding of the problem, suggesting ways in which to explore the question and its possible solutions through data, running different data models to approach the solution, working with clients to come up with effective analytics strategies, making business presentations based on findings, incorporating the inevitable changes that come with real world projects, and recommending strategic solutions based on their findings.
-Previously IS 0520.

-DATA 6530 Statistics and Forecasting 3 Credits
+DATA 6530 Statistical Modeling for Business Intelligence 3 Credits

-Prerequisite: DATA 5400 or placement exam.
+Prerequisite(s): DATA 5400 or placement exam.

 This course introduces analytical techniques used for decision-making under uncertainty.
 Topics include time series and other forecasting techniques, such as Monte Carlo simulation, to assess the risk associated with managerial decisions.
 Specifically, we will cover data collection methods, time dependent models and analysis, advanced solver, time series techniques, exponential smoothing, moving averages, and Box-Jenkins (ARIMA) models.
 Application examples include financial models - stock prices, risk management - bond ratings, behavior models - customer attrition, customer likes/dislikes, buying patterns - propensity to buy, politics - identify swing voters, and sales.
-Previously QA 0500, BUAN 6530.
+Previously BUAN 6530.

-DATA 6540 Business Intelligence and Data Storytelling 3 Credits
+DATA 6540 Business Intelligence 3 Credits

-Prerequisite: DATA 6510.
+Prerequisite(s): DATA 6510.

 Modernly, business intelligence has become far more interactive.
 This course provides an advanced application and overview of the new techniques for building interactive dashboards and tools now prevalent in this profession.
 Additionally, with data overload happening on every level, the importance of good data storytelling has soared.
 Using programming languages and environments such as Tableau and R, this course introduces students to the business intelligence profession and teaches the skills necessary to develop and deploy cloud-based interactive apps to assist in data and analytical storytelling, including insights into user interface design (UI) and user experience design (UX).
 The course concludes with a comprehensive project.
-Previously BA 0540, BUAN 6540.
+Previously BUAN 6540.

-Prerequisite: DATA 6505.
+Prerequisite(s): DATA 6505.

 DATA 6550 Big Data Management and Data Ops 3 Credits

-Prerequisites: DATA 6505 and DATA 6510.
+Prerequisite(s): DATA 6505 and DATA 6510.

 This course introduces the fundamentals of Big Data management and its implementation in the public cloud.
 Topics include classic theories of data architecture, dimensional database design, data pipelines, and data governance, supplemented with the latest developments in the emerging field of DataOps.
 The theory is grounded with hands-on experience building databases and data pipelines with the Modern Data Stack.
-Previously IS 0550.

 DATA 6560 Sports Analytics 3 Credits